shaunakv1/easypack/README.md

 	timeStampBuild : true
 });
 ```
-> Note that if you installed easypack within ther webroot of your website then leave ``` webRoot : '' ``` or donot provide this option.
+> Note: If you installed easypack within ther webroot of your website then leave ``` webRoot : '' ``` or donot provide this option.
 Optionally
 if you installed easypack outside your webroot, then provide a relative or absoloute path to webroot in your build script.

 ###Marking scripts for build